Dr Richard Dune

-Over two decades of experience in the health and social care sector, I've witnessed many changes, but none as critical as the current crisis in England's adult social care.
+With over twenty years of experience in the health and social care sector, I have witnessed numerous reforms, shifting priorities, and evolving demands.
+Yet none have been as urgent or as consequential as the crisis currently facing England’s adult social care system.

 Deepening challenges